MyHatStinks/gmod-global-permissions/README.md

 As this is a shared script, make sure you `include()` and `AddCSLuaFile()` as you would any other shared file.

+### Checking a user's rank

+If you don't need to set up any fancy permissions and just want to see a player's rank in whatever moderation system is installed, you can use the function `GlobalPermissions.GetRank( Player ToCheck )`.
+If a compatible moderation system is installed this will return a string with the player's current rank.

 ### Setting up your permissions

 Global Permissions provides a simple system to load your custom permissions via the `Permission.OnLoad` hook and the `GlobalPermissions.SetupPermission( string PermissionName, enum DefaultGroup, string HelpText, string Category )` function.
 Permissions should be set up on both the client and the server.